danielkec/blog/_posts/2025-01-13-helidon-vitual-threads.md

 them much chance for context-switching.

 To avoid blocking, asynchronous coding needs to be used.
-Code newer waits for anything, each result we need to wait for is executed on different thread.
+Newer code waits, so, as a result, we need to wait for executed on a different thread.
 Instead of blocking, callback function needs to be provided, so some other thread can execute it.

 As a direct result of avoiding blocking, we are loosing natural backpressure.